-For the past six years the library staff has chosen their top 5 reads for each year.
+For several years the library staff has chosen their top 5 reads for each year.
 These stories are my top mysteries from those years.
 I highly recommend them.

 Top Reads 2017

 Glass Houses by Louise Penny: Once again Ms. Penny is number 1!
 Her use of historical knowledge and classical literature build a frame for the exploration of human nature and our deepest motives.
 She is an incredible wordsmith turning and twisting words into succinct declarations with the tap of one letter – “clever, cleaver words” that cut straight to the heart of the matter.
 She uses simple children’s rhymes to remind us what we all know, but don’t want to think about.
 Once again her plot is tight and complex, taking us to the brink and pulling us back again with a sudden burst of humor.
 Inspector Gamache and his entire cast of characters are at their finest in a deadly match with infinite risk and consequences for the idyllic Three Pines and those they love most.